thoth-station/core/community/sig-messaging/charter.md

 ## Scope

-Work on all messaging related topics, Kafka and it's phytonic frameworks, and design, development and operations related topics.
+Work on all messaging related topics, Kafka and it's pythonic frameworks, and design, development and operations related topics.

 ## Roles and Organization Management